-There have been MAXCAL evaluations of the residuals.
+There have been MAXCAL calls of LSQFUN.
 If steady reductions in the sum of squares, F(x), were monitored up to the point where this exit occurred, then the exit probably occurred simply because MAXCAL was set too small, so the calculations should be restarted from the final point held in X. This exit may also indicate that F(x) has no minimum.